DJBarnes/django-dump-die/docs/source/configuration.rst

 As the tool inspects an iterable object it will recurse into each object in the iterable.
 This may mean a lot of recursion for a very long iterable.
-This setting will limit the length or processed elements in an iterable to prevent long processing times.
+This setting will limit the length of processed elements in an iterable to prevent long processing times.

 .. note::